cbeck88/visit_struct/README.md

 But we have added new functions which allow indexed access to structures, and to the metadata.

 ### `get`

 ```c++
 visit_struct::get<i>(s);
 ```

 Gets (a reference to) the `i`'th visitable member of the struct `s`.
 Index is 0-based.
 Analogous to `std::get`.

 ### `get_name`

 ```c++
 visit_struct::get_name<i, S>();
 visit_struct::get_name<i>(s);
 ```

 Gets a string constant representing the name of the `i`'th member of the struct type `S`.
-The struct type may be passed as a second template parameter, or if an instance is available that may be passed as an argument, and the type will be deduced.
+The struct type may be passed as a second template parameter.
+If an instance is available, it may be passed as an argument, and the struct type will be deduced (the argument will not be accessed).

 ### `get_pointer`

 ```c++
 visit_struct::get_pointer<i, S>();
 visit_struct::get_pointer<i>(s);